University Support Staff Peer Review Committee Hearing Process

 The following time limitations apply to appeals heard by the Committee:

 To protect the impartiality of the Committee and the hearing process, neither the employee nor the responding department will have any oral or written contact regarding the hearing with any member of the hearing Panel prior to the actual hearing.
-Any questions on the hearing procedures should be addressed to Human Resources.
+Any questions on the hearing procedures should be addressed to Human Capital Services.

 The employee and the responding department may choose to ask other individuals to speak at the hearing who can make a material contribution to the employee's or department's story.
 The following guidelines govern the contribution of witnesses at hearings: